izzyreal/expressive/README.md

 Type `exit` and press enter to exit the application.

 ### Running the test
-Use `sbt "runMain expressive.Test` to perform some basic checks.
+Use `sbt "runMain expressive.Test"` to perform some basic checks.

 ### Bonus feature
 Nested function calls are supported.